UPCOMING FIELD TRIPS AND ACTIVITIES

 We stopped to examine the rings on this subalpine fir tree stump, recently cut to make way for a new adventure ski trail.
 This 91-year old tree had no periods of slow growth, suggesting that it established shortly after the wildfire, in 1933.

 Evi Coulson captured the highlights of the day in a stunning series of photos.
-Unfortunately this webpage has frozen and I can’t post the photos but you can view them on our Bulkley Valley Naturalists Facebook page.
-REPAIR IN PROGRESS
+Click on the photos for a better view.

 Tuesday evening birding: May – June 2024